wp-cli/config-command/README.md

 **OPTIONS**

 	[<filter>...]
-		Key or partial key to filter the list by.
+		Name or partial name to filter the list by.

 	[--fields=<fields>]
 		Limit the output to specific fields.
 Defaults to all fields.